tongbao96/code-for-SurveyAgent-HKA/README.md

 ## Overview

-* We propose SurveyAgent-HKA, a multi-agent framework that integrates human Knowledge foe end-to-end scientific survey generation.
+* We propose SurveyAgent-HKA, a multi-agent framework that integrates human knowledge for end-to-end scientific survey generation.

 * We designed a unified literature retrieval pipeline, which not only helps retrieve relevant literature from multiple sources but also selects representative papers through advanced citation network analysis and a re-ranking module, ensuring the coverage and reliability of the references for generating well-grounded scientific surveys.